Managerial Incentives, Market Power and Bank Risk-Taking

 University of Queensland - Finance; Financial Research Network (FIRN)

-Bond University - Faculty of Business, Technology and Sustainable Development; KOF Swiss Economic Institute ETH Zurich
+Bond University - Faculty of Business; KOF Swiss Economic Institute ETH Zurich

 University of Queensland - Business School; The University of Queensland